How to Spot Fake People: 11 Signs of Fake Friends and False Behavior

 6. They compete with your pain

 When you share a problem, they quickly make it about themselves.
-If you succeed, they minimize it.
+If you ask for help, they minimize it.
 If you suffer, they suffer louder.
 Your feelings rarely get space.

 7. They are different for different audiences